-In many cases, simple eye drops can be used to treat symptoms, such as inflammation, mild pain, itching or a feeling of having grit in the eye.
+In many cases, pterygium treatment involves the use of simple eye drops to manage symptoms, such as inflammation, mild pain, itching or a feeling of having grit in the eye.
 Treatment for a minor irritation includes eye drops or ointments that help to lubricate and soothe the cornea.
 For severe inflammation, you may be prescribed a short course of steroid eye drops.
 These medications only ease the symptoms and are not a cure.

-If the growth is significant and continues to spread across the cornea or causes other problems, surgery is usually recommended to eliminate associated symptoms and avoid adverse effects on vision.
+If the growth is significant and continues to spread across the cornea or causes other problems, pterygium removal is usually recommended to eliminate associated symptoms and avoid adverse effects on vision.
 Some people choose to have pterygium surgery for cosmetic reasons.
 Using modern micro-surgical techniques, the surgeon will carefully remove the pterygium and replace it with a graft of healthy tissue taken from the same eye, which is fixed into place.
 There is a chance that the condition may recur following surgery, but the process of grafting helps to prevent this.